 Project site and Data Release: We have built a site with the results of the project obtained so far: https://sites.google.com/view/agnifs.
 We are planning to make available, via this site, two data releases (DR) containing reduced data cubes: the DR1 is planned for when 75% of the observations are concluded, while DR2 will be released when the full sample (or at least 90% of it) is observed.
-But if desired by the NTAC, we can make available right away to the Brazilian Astronomical community the reduced data cubes of the 6 galaxies observed with the LLP, e.g. via e-mail contact with the PI.
+But if desired by the NTAC, we can make available right away to the Brazilian Astronomical community the reduced data cubes of 6 galaxies observed with the LLP, e.g. via e-mail contact with the PI.
+The raw data is already available in the Gemini archive.